 Two cubes 3

-Two cubes modeled from plasticine have single-digit integer edge lengths with a difference of 1 cm.
-Can one large cube with an integer edge length be modeled from the same amount of plasticine?
+Two cubes made of plasticine have single-digit integer edge lengths differing by 1 cm.
+Can a single larger cube with an integer edge length be made from the same total amount of plasticine?

 Result